Triphasic Training Principle 1 – Precision AlloAdaptive Modulation

 Muscle Tonus Escalation (MTE)/Tonus creep refers to the gradual increase in muscle tonus, or the consistent, low-level contraction inherent in muscles.
 Elevated muscle tonus can disrupt the natural thermal dynamics within muscle cells, leading to increased internal temperatures.
 This thermal disturbance can compromise the efficiency of vital enzymatic reactions, alter protein interactions essential for muscle contraction, and even impair the function of the sarcoplasmic reticulum, responsible for calcium regulation during muscle contraction and relaxation.
 Such disruptions, stemming from tonus creep, can result in a notable decline in overall muscle performance and function.
 To read more on this Principle

-Triphasic Training Principle 18 – To Be Released
+Triphasic Training Principle 18 – Performance Gap Augmentation Principle

-Triphasic Training Principle 19 – To Be Released
+Triphasic Training Principle 19 – Isometric Pulse Wave Velocity Principle

 Triphasic Training Principle 20 – Kinetic Chain Rate Limiters